 Anthony Session (aka "The Mad Bus Driver") was born and raised in St Louis, the middle child of eight children.
-His parents, James and Sarah Session, enrolled Anthony in music school when he was four.
-They couldn't take the beating of the pots and pans anymore!
+His parents, James and Sarah Session, enrolled Anthony in music school when he was four until they couldn't take the beating of the pots and pans anymore!
 His main musical influences were Miles Davis, Quincy Jones, Duke Ellington, and Count Basie.
 He aspired to be a Big Band swing jazz drummer.
 His biggest comedic influence has been the legendary Dick Gregory, another St. Louis native, who opened the doors for great comics like Flip Wilson, Richard Pryor, Bill Cosby, and Red Foxx.

 Anthony was stationed in the Army at Fort Lewis, Washington for three years, working for the finance and accounting office.
-Even at the young age of seventeen, his comedic talent began revealing itself.
-He could talk his way out of getting an Article 15 by making his superiors laugh so hard they'd say get away from us and don't do it "No Moe!!!"
+Even at the young age of seventeen his comedic talent began revealing itself.
+He could talk his way out of getting an Article 15 by making his superiors laugh so hard they'd say get away from us and don't do it, "No Moe!!!"

-South St. Louis
+Greg, South St. Louis